FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

-We implemented FedCross on a cloud-based architecture consisting of Ubuntu workstation with an Intel i9 CPU, 32GB memory, and NVIDIA RTX 3080 GPU.
-Since it is difficult to ensure that all clients can participate in the training in each round, we assume that only 10\% of clients are selected to participate in the training, which is a common setting in FL.
-To ensure the fairness of the experiment, for all the methods, we set the local training batch size to 50 and performed five epochs for each local training round.
-For each client, we use SGD as the optimizer with 0.01 learning rate and 0.5 momentum.
-Please note that we do not use optimization methods such as data augmentation in all experiments.
+We implemented FedCross on top of vanilla FedAVg by modifying its one-to-multi training scheme.
+Similar to the work in \cite{mcmahan2017communication}, in the experiments, we assumed that only 10\% of clients are selected to participate in the training.
+To ensure comparison fairness, for all the involved FL methods, we set the local training batch size to 50 and performed five epochs for each local training round.
+For each client, we used SGD as the optimizer with a learning rate of 0.01 and a momentum of 0.5.
+For FedCross, we set $\alpha=0.99$ and adopted the lowest similarity criterion to select collaborative models.
+We did not use other optimization methods (e.g., data augmentation) in all the following experiments.
+All the experimental results were obtained from an Ubuntu workstation with Intel i9 CPU, 32GB memory, and NVIDIA RTX 3080 GPU.